ankithaT27/kubernetes/README.md

 This Deployment configuration will spin-up 3 Pods (replicas: 3) and will monitor to make sure it always has 3 Pods alive.
 How will it target those Pods?
 By their app: nginx label.
 The same goes with the Service configuration that is targeting Pods with the label app: nginx.
 Any Pod without this label, will not be exposed through this Service (“my-service”).
 This is why you must configure labels correctly or Kubernetes will not work as you expect it to.

+with namespaces we alos limit the usage of resources
+services: access from all ns
+configmap and secrets: no
+node and volumes: cant be put in a ns
+Namespaces: kubesystem (dont modify) kubepublic(cluster info) kube-node-lease(heartbeat) default(we use this/we can also create new namespaces) kubectl create namespaces